buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.9 =
+ * New feature: Allow editing media details inside the lightbox.
+ * Fix: Better previous/next link for media and gallery.
+ * Note: the template for lightbox-comment.php has been updated for allowing editing media.

 = 1.1.8 =
  * Fix: Upload permission error caused by 1.1.7.
 Reverting strict type checking in permissions functions as it cause issues with the normal user upload.